Panniculectomy 101: Everything You Ever Wanted to Know, but Were Afraid to Ask

 Nevertheless, patients should discuss all potential options with their doctors to see which holds the most promise for them personally and determine whether a panniculectomy, perhaps combined with another procedure, will indeed lead them to the best possible conclusion.

-While the cost of a panniculectomy can and will vary depending on a wide array of factors, including the extent of the procedure, the volume of skin removed, the city where the patient is being treated along with the experience and reputation of the practitioner performing the operation, the average a patient can expect to pay for this surgery in the United States is somewhere between $7,000 and $12,000.
+The cost of a panniculectomy can and will vary depending on a wide array of factors, including the extent of the procedure, the volume of skin removed, the city where the patient is being treated along with the experience and reputation of the practitioner performing the operation.

 Ask a Cosmetic Doctor on Zwivel